cyocum/cyocum.github.io/_posts/2020-18-06-Triplestores-Onotologies-Reasoning.md

 <#h-ÚiBuide> irishRel:populationGroupName "h-Úi Buide".
 ```

-Looking again at the above triple, the effect of the OWL 2 defintion
+Looking again at the above triple, the effect of the OWL 2 definition
 is that a Triplestore's reasoner will infer that `<#h-ÚiBuide>` is a
 `PopulationGroup` and infer that `"h-Úi Buide"` is a string.
 A note
-of caution is appropirate at this point.
+of caution is appropriate at this point.
 While a Triplestore with a
 reasoner will infer, it will _not_ enforce.
 Thus, for instance if a
 user puts a number literal, like _42_, into the object position in the
-above triple, a reasoner will correcly ingest this and not inform the
+above triple, a reasoner will correctly ingest this and not inform the
 user.
 Enforcement or validation of triples can be done using the
 [Shapes Constraint Language (SHACL)](https://www.w3.org/TR/shacl/)
 specification if the Triplestore supports it.
 Additionally, if two